Auto companies report multi-fold growth in sales in May on low base

-Domestic wholesale (dispatches to dealers) of automobile across all categories grew multifold on a year-on-year (YoY) basis in May due to low base, as sale and production were significantly affected due to Covid-19 related disruptions last year.
+The domestic wholesales (dispatches to dealers) of automobile across all categories grew multi-fold on a year-on-year (YoY) basis in May due to low base, as sales and production were significantly affected due to Covid-19 related disruptions last year.

-Passenger vehicle (PV) market leader Maruti Suzuki India (MSIL) reported a growth of 278 per cent YoY to 1,24,474 units during the month compared with 32,903 units in May last year.
+Passenger vehicle (PV) market leader, Maruti Suzuki India (MSIL) reported a growth of 278 per cent YoY to 1,24,474 units during the month, compared to 32,903 units in May last year.

-“We are witnessing strong bookings and have a robust pipeline.
-We announced the launch of Scorpio-N, which is generating very high interest levels and promises to be yet another blockbuster from Mahindra.
-We are closely monitoring the supply chain related issues, which continue to constraint volumes and are taking appropriate actions to mitigate the impact,” Veejay Nakra, President, Automotive Division, M&M, said.

-‘Seltos’ maker Kia India reported domestic sales of 18,718 units during last month, registering a YoY growth of 69 per cent as compared with 11,050 units in the same month last year.
+‘Seltos’ maker Kia India reported domestic sales of 18,718 units, a growth of 69 per cent compared to 11,050 units in the same month last year.

 MG Motor India grew 294 per cent YoY to 4,008 units (1,016 units).

-Skoda Auto India, with its new launches like Kushaq compact SUV and Slavia sedan, reported sales of 4,604 units (716 units).
+Skoda Auto India, with its new launches like Kushaq compact SUV and Slavia sedan reported sales of 4,604 units (716 units)r.

 In the commercial vehicle segment, most companies including Ashok Leyland (12,458 vs 2,738), Volvo Eicher (5,637 vs 1,223), Tata Motors (31,414 vs 9,371) and M&M (24,794 vs 7,508) reported multi-fold growth in domestic sales in May.